stetic/puppet-gce_compute_master/README.md

-# Puppet module to install a Open Source Puppet Master
+# Puppet module for Open Source Puppet Master on Google's Compute Engine

 This module is an addition to the official [Puppet for Google Compute Engine module](https://github.com/puppetlabs/puppetlabs-gce_compute)